aimetamere/3Dbookvisu/README.md

 ## 📖✨ 3Dbookvisu

-    "Because flipping through memories should feel like magic."
+    "Because flipping through memories should feel like magic🧙‍♂️"

 3Dbookvisu is an immersive 3D photo book built with React, Three.js, and Vite — blending interactivity, animation, and nostalgia into one virtual experience.